uk-third-sector-database/uk-third-sector-database.github.io/_pages/data.md

   - "/data.html"
 ---

 This is a page which details the database.

-<a href="files/example.csv" download>Download File</a>
+Test file download: <a href="../files/example.csv" download>Download File</a>